Skip To Content Skip To Navigation Go to Accessibility Statement

 Modes

 Most TENS devices come with a set of predefined modes.
-These can make getting started easier as they have a set pulse duration, pulse rate, timer, and intensity.
+These features make getting started easier by providing a set pulse duration, pulse rate, timer, and intensity.
 More expensive devices typically have more modes and let you select various modes for each channel.
-However, this may not matter if you’d prefer to customize your TENS unit settings.
+However, this may not matter if you’d prefer to customize your settings.

 A TENS unit on a man’s shorts